Make your move to Mainroad — Hiring Now!

 What is Mainroad's plowing process and how does it affect the travelling public?

-When plowing, Mainroad’s operators always move the snow from the far left lane to the right shoulder and on routes that include signalized intersections the left lane could be the left turn slot.
+When plowing, Mainroad’s operators always move the snow from the far left lane to the right shoulder.
+On routes with signalized intersections, the left lane could be the left turn slot.

 TranBC Link | A look behind the scenes at winter maintenance in B.C.